Office of Administrative (Rule to Show Cause) Hearings

 The Notice of Violation affords the property owner/responsible party sufficient time to remedy the violation as shown on the referenced notice.
 If the violation is not corrected within the time frame indicated in the notice, an Administrative (Show Cause) Hearing is scheduled.

 The Unsafe Notice and Stop Work Notice require the owner/responsible party to appear within ten days before an Administrative Hearing Officer.

 The Administrative Hearing Officer ensures the right of all persons to be treated in a fair and unbiased manner.
 Formal rules of evidence shall not apply, but fundamental due process shall be observed and shall govern the proceeding.
 All parties in attendance are expected to be professional, courteous, and respectful during the hearing.
-A written decision will be mailed to the property owner/responsible party within twenty (20) business days of the hearing.
-Should the property owner/responsible party wish to appeal the decision because they believe the hearing officer was arbitrary and capricious, an appeal can be applied for within twenty (20) business days from the date of the Hearing decision.
+A written decision will be mailed to the property owner/responsible party within twenty (20) days of the hearing.
+Should the property owner/responsible party wish to appeal the decision because they believe the hearing officer was arbitrary and capricious, an appeal can be applied for within twenty (20) days from the date of the Hearing decision.

 Frequently Asked Questions (FAQs)

 I believe I have complied with the violations prior to the Hearing date.
 Why did I receive a notice to appear?

 It is your responsibility to contact the New Castle County Representative at least five (5) days prior to the scheduled hearing if you believe compliance has been met.
 Advise him/her that you believe the violation no longer exists and you would like to request a re-inspection to verify compliance.
 The NCC Representative’s name and contact information is included within the notification letter sent to the property owner/responsible party.

 I am unable to attend on the date of the Hearing.
 How do I request a continuance?